XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ## A very brief introduction to the Arabic script

 Arabic is a writing system used for a large number of languages in the greater Middle East.
-It is most prominently known from its usage for the Semitic language Arabic, and from that language's close association with Islam, since most religious Muslim literature is written in Arabic.
+It is most prominently known from its usage for the Semitic language Arabic and from that language's close association with Islam, since most religious Muslim literature is written in Arabic.
-As a result, many other non-Semitic language communities in and around the culturally Arabic/Muslim sphere of influence have also adopted the Arabic script, for Farsi (Iran), Pashto (Afghanistan), Mandinka (Senegal, Gambia), Malay (Malaysia, Indonesia, ...), etc.
+As a result, many other non-Semitic communities in and around the culturally Arabic/Muslim sphere of influence have also adopted the Arabic script to represent their local languages Farsi (Iran), Pashto (Afghanistan), Mandinka (Senegal, Gambia), Malay (Malaysia, Indonesia), etc.
 Some of these communities have introduced new letters for the alphabet, often based on the existent ones, to account for sounds and features not found in the original Arabic language.